mcampa/chess-assesment/README.md

 ## Client
 The client is just a html file with some minimal CSS and simple JS that consumes the API to render the board (don't judge me on this one).

+When the user visits the root path (/) it will create a new game and redirect to /:game so it keeps the state of the game if the browser is refreshed.

 ## Usage
 ```
 npm install